Use GitHub Copilot to Supercharge Your Coding in VS Code

 /fix #file:src/components/Button.js

-Generate tests for selected code:
+Generate tests for the selection:

 /tests #selection

-Explain codebase with workspace context:
+Explain with full codebase context:

 @workspace /explain #codebase

-MCP Servers: Connect to External Services
+MCP Servers: Connect External Services

-Popular MCP Servers:
+Popular MCP Servers

-• GitHub for repositories, issues, PRs
+• GitHub — repositories, issues, PRs, Actions

-• Atlassian for Jira and Confluence
+• Atlassian — Jira & Confluence

 Setting Up MCP Servers

-2. Configure authentication (API keys/tokens)
+2. Configure authentication (OAuth or API keys/tokens)

-Smart Agent Detection vs Explicit # Syntax
+Smart Detection vs Explicit Tools

 "Create a bug ticket for the login timeout issue"